GeorgeOfori/Loan_performance_and_customer_segementation/README.md

-## PROJECT OVERVIEW
+# Project Overview
  ### Project Title:
 Loan Performance & Customer Segmentation Dashboard

 ### Objective:
-To analyze loan performance metrics across branches and customer demographics, and to identify actionable customer segments for better risk profiling and product targeting.
+To analyze loan performance metrics across branches and customer demographics, and to identify actionable customer segments for improved risk profiling and targeted product strategies.

 ### Goals:
-Understand the health of the loan portfolio
+1. Assess the health of the loan portfolio

-Evaluate repayment behavior and outstanding balances
+2. Evaluate repayment behavior and outstanding balances

-Analyze loan performance by region, branch, and customer demographics
+3. Analyze loan performance by region, branch, and customer attributes

-Identify patterns in defaulted or underperforming loans
+4. Identify patterns in defaulted or underperforming loans

-Segment customers based on income, age, and employment status for marketing and risk profiling
+5. Segment customers based on income, age, and employment status for marketing and risk analysis

 ### Business Value:
-This project empowers decision-makers in a financial institution to:
+This project enables decision-makers in financial institutions to:

-Improve loan product offerings
+1. Enhance loan product offerings based on performance trends

-Target profitable customer segments
+2. Target high-value and low-risk customer segments

-Detect risky borrowers early
+3. Detect risky borrowers early for preventive actions

-Monitor performance by branch, region, and customer type
+4. Monitor branch- and region-level performance efficiently

-Optimize marketing, risk, and recovery strategies
+5. Optimize strategies for marketing, risk management, and loan recovery

-## BUSINESS QUESTIONS
+### Business Questions
-1. Loan Performance
+🔹 Loan Performance

-What is the total loan disbursed, repaid, and outstanding?
+1. What is the total loan amount disbursed, repaid, and outstanding?

-What percentage of loans are in default, active, or fully paid?
+2. What percentage of loans are active, defaulted, or fully paid?

-How does loan performance vary by region and branch?
+3. How does loan performance differ across regions and branches?

-2. Customer Demographics
+🔹 Customer Demographics

-What is the distribution of borrowers by age, gender, and employment status?
+1. What is the distribution of borrowers by age, gender, and employment status?

-How does income relate to loan performance (e.g., default rates)?
+2. How does income level relate to loan performance and default rates?

-Are younger or older customers more likely to default?
+3. Are certain age groups more likely to default?

-3. Branch-Level Insights
+🔹 Branch-Level Insights

-Which branches have the highest outstanding balances or default rates?
+1. Which branches have the highest outstanding balances or default rates?

-How does the average interest rate differ across branches or regions?
+2. How do average interest rates vary across branches or regions?

-4. Loan Segmentation
+🔹 Loan Segmentation

-What are the common characteristics (age, income, employment) of customers with:
+1. What characteristics (age, income, employment status) are associated with:

    Fully repaid loans?

    Defaulted loans?

-Can we identify clusters of high-risk vs low-risk customers?
+2. Can we identify clusters of high-risk vs low-risk customers?

-Predictive Metrics
+🔹 Predictive Metrics

-Can we engineer features like payment behavior or risk level?
+1. Can we engineer features like payment behavior or risk level?

-What customer profiles are likely to require intervention?
+2. Which customer profiles are likely to need intervention or support?

-### DATA DICTIONARY
-#### Fact Table: fact_loan
-This table holds transactional and performance data about each loan.

-Column Name	Description
-LoanID	         Unique identifier for each loan record.
-CustomerID	Foreign key linking to dim_customer, identifies the borrower.
-BranchID	Foreign key linking to dim_branch, shows where the loan was processed.
-LoanAmount	Original principal amount of the loan.
-InterestRate	Interest rate applied to the loan (could be monthly or annual).
-Term	Duration of the loan (e.g., in months).
-StartDate	Date when the loan started.
-EndDate	Expected maturity or payoff date.
-Status	Current status of the loan – likely values include: Active, Fully Paid, Defaulted.
-AmountPaid	Total amount paid by the customer till date (interest + principal).
-OutstandingBalance	Remaining unpaid loan balance (principal + interest).

-### Dimension Table: dim_branch
-This provides branch-level metadata for grouping loans regionally.

-Column Name	Description
-BranchID	Unique identifier for each branch (joins with fact_loan).
-BranchName	Name of the bank branch.
-City	City where the branch is located.
-Region	Region (e.g., North, South, Central) — useful for regional insights.

-### Dimension Table: dim_customer
-This gives demographic and economic context about the borrowers.

-Column Name	Description
-CustomerID	Unique identifier for each customer (joins with fact_loan).
-Name	Customer's full name (not always needed in analysis).
-Age	Age of the customer.
-Gender	Gender (e.g., Male, Female).
-Income	Annual income of the customer.
-EmploymentStatus	e.g., Employed, Self-Employed, Unemployed, Retired, Student, etc.

-### Date Table
-To support time-based analysis and trends

-Sample Columns	Description
-Date	The actual date.
-Year	Year part.
-Month	Month name or number.
-Quarter	Quarter (Q1 to Q4).
-Weekday	Day of week, for behavioral analysis.